birdofpreyru/react-utils/docs/docs/api/functions/server.md

     at that point.

   - <Link id="arguments-beforerender" />
-    [beforeRender][beforeRender()] - **callback** triggered in the beginning of server-side rendering for each incoming request just before the HTML markup is generated.
+    `beforeRender` &mdash; [BeforeRenderT] &mdash; Callback triggered in the beginning of server-side rendering for each incoming request, just before the HTML markup is generated.
 It allows to load and provide data necessary for SSR, and also to inject additional config and scripts into the rendered HTML code.

   - `buildInfo` - **object** - Optional.
 The "[build info]" object to use.
     Without this option provided it will be loaded from the `.build-info` file